-People conveniently associate exercise with regular gym sessions, high-tech physical centers, and prodding personal instructors as the media so successfully sells.
-But really, exercising at home is just as effective as sweating out in a pricey Sydney fitness center.
+People conveniently associate exercise with regular gym sessions, high-tech physical centres, and prodding personal instructors as the media so successfully sells.
+But really, exercising at home is just as effective as sweating out in a pricey fitness centre.

-You don’t even need full license to start crafting a personalized fitness program.
+You don’t even need full license to start crafting a personalised fitness program.
 There are tons of available guides and tutorials online for anyone’s grab.

 The infamous high-intensity interval training (HIIT) that appears complicated to first-timers is very much doable in the comfort of your living room.

 If you’re keen on starting to shed off the unwanted fats your own way, here’s a quick guide to a home-based HIIT you can start whenever you’re ready.

 Clock in your HIIT hours

 Keeping track of your time is essential since overdoing the regimen can wear your body out.
 Spare at least 15 to 25 minutes a day for your home-based workout.
 HIIT programs vary according to difficulty level.
 A good ten minutes every day for starters already produces results.

 Invest in equipment

 While many exercises are performed without equipment, investing in kettle bells and dumbbells is a good idea.
 With whatever set of exercise you choose, give power to every moment.
 The effectiveness of HIIT programs largely depends on the person’s intensity exerted.